pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

+Parameters:
-- channels (String|Symbol|Array): Channels to subscribe (supports arrays and wildcards).
+- channels (String|Symbol|Array): channels to subscribe; supports arrays and wildcard channels.
-- channel_groups (String|Symbol|Array): Channel groups to subscribe.
+- channel_groups (String|Symbol|Array): group(s) to subscribe.
-- presence (String|Symbol|Array): Presence channels to subscribe.
+- presence (String|Symbol|Array): channels to subscribe for presence events.
-- presence_callback (Lambda): Callback per presence event from wildcard subscribe.
-Works only with http_sync: true.
+- presence_callback (Lambda): called for presence events from wildcard subscribe; works only with http_sync: true.
-- with_presence (Boolean): Also subscribes to presence channels for channels provided.
+- with_presence (Boolean): also subscribe to corresponding -pnpres channels.
 See Presence Events.
-- http_sync (Boolean): Default false (async future; call value).
-If true, returns array of Envelopes (one per message).
+- http_sync (Boolean): default false.
+Async returns future; if true returns array of Envelopes (one per message).
-- callback (Lambda): Called for each retrieved message.
-Works only with http_sync: true.
+- callback (Lambda): called per retrieved message; works only with http_sync: true.

 ##### Event listeners

-Subscribe responses are handled by a Listener.
+Responses are handled by listener callbacks.
+See Listeners section.

 ### Sample code